cdornan/pvp-done-right/README.md

   * More details on `trustee:bob` (a proper name and email address) could be provided by way of a `x-trustee:` clause at the top level of the cabal file.

+## What about conditional dependencies?

+The same procedure applies for dependencies specified conditionals: the edited conditional gets tagged in the same way and the original conditional gets logged in an adjacent `x-build-depends-history` (see the example edit in the accompanying `text.example-cabal` for details).